overview

 user is frustrated because they want to know how busy a trail is and they don’t know if the reviewer hiked on a weekend or a weekday, and the season they hiked in

-not favourable when you’re in a location with no signal
+downloading maps could be better and more detailed; not favourable when you’re in a location with no signal

 Upon weighing in the pain points of avid AllTrails users and deciding what would benefit their hiking preferences best, I chose to move on with Feature 1: Identification Markers.

 As users wouldn’t need to go through the hassle of more tapping when writing a review, the identification markers would automatically be set on the trail map interface, without the need for any additional interaction.
+By using Figma’s vector and pen tools, I created new identifiers that would feel more intuitive to users when signalling potential dangers in the area.

 a pop up warning will appear when tapped, reminding users of how much further until they may encounter the hazard.
-Every time the user gets closer to the flag, the distance will update depending on their location

 This was the first interaction design project that I have ever worked on and completed independently.
 As most of my projects have been collaborative and required a team effort, this felt brand new, exciting, and... a little stressful ideating alone!

 I definitely learned that user interviews are extremely important in the design process.
 Getting to know your target audience and what they wish existed in reality can spark up a ton of ideas that you can just keep rolling off of.
+There’s always more to learn and improve as a designer and I feel like if I was given the opportunity to, I would experimented a bit more with what features I could implement.

 I would have loved to create more storyboards to visualize what problems my proposed feature would help with, as well as diving deeper into similar competing apps for a better understanding of my client.
+Determining what features would be feasible is also a good note to keep in mind.
+Although possibilities and ideas seem endless, I like to remind myself that they may not always work out!

 the caution flags will be set alongside the trail, situated wherever any hazards may be